Andy Jassy

 One of the big exports of Amazon’s management culture is the famous “six-pager”.
 This is the (roughly) six-page document that everyone is supposed to read before a decision meeting.
 The doc lays out what is being proposed, any relevant background, potential outcomes under different scenarios, and so on.
 Writing these documents properly takes time and effort; trust me, I’ve done it.
 Done right, the memos are also very information-dense, so reading them and absorbing their contents also takes time; they can’t simply be skimmed.
 They also tend to provoke questions and discussion.

-Maybe Amazon did have too many layers of management around the place, gumming up the works — or maybe what will happen is that the managers will have less time to absorb the pre-meeting information.
+Maybe Amazon had too many layers of management around the place, gumming up the works — or maybe what will happen is that the managers will have less time to absorb the pre-meeting information.
 The result in that case will be even more need for “pre-meetings for the pre-meetings for the decision meetings”.

 A crowded desk